Quick Tips File

 Step 1

-target database open.
-Spool out a file for each of your available mount
+the target database open.
+Spool out a file for each of your

-Oracle checks whether the data file exists before accepting the command
+however, Oracle checks whether the data file exists before

 Data File Script